-Table 2 $\,$

-Description of data sets shipped with the mixtur package.
-The Data column indicates the name of the data variable in the package.
+Table 2 Description of data sets shipped with the mixtur package

 Data Description bays2009_full The full data set from Bays et al. (2009) including data from 12 participants (coded in the id column).
-The data includes set size manipulations (1, 2, 4, and 6 items) plus a manipulation of duration of the sample array presentation (100ms, 500ms, and 2,000ms).
+The data includes set size manipulations (1, 2, 4, and 6 items) plus a manipulation of duration of the sample array presentation (100, 500, and 2000 ms).
 The response, target, and non-target values are in radians (-pi to pi). bays2009_sample A sample of data taken from the full data from Bays et al. (2009).
-This data just consists of set sizes of 4 and sample array duration of 500ms.
-This sample data is provided if the user wishes to interact with a simpler data structure.
-The response, target, and non-target values are in radians (-pi to pi). berry_2019 The full data set from Berry et al. (2019) including data from 30 participants (coded in the id column).
+This data just consists of set sizes of 4 and sample array duration of 500 ms. This sample data are provided if the user wishes to interact with a simpler data structure.
+The response, target, and non-target values are in radians (-pi to pi). berry_2019 The full data set from Berry, Allen, Waterman, and Logie (2019) including data from 30 participants (coded in the id column).
 The experiment always had a set size of three.
 There was an additional manipulation (coded in the condition column) indicating whether the task was completed under single-task or dual-task conditions.
-Note that the data has the response, target, and non-target values in degrees in the range -180 to 180.
+Note that the data has the response, target, and non-target values in degrees in the range of -180 to 180.